edondroid/edondroid/README.md

 ## 👨‍💻 About Me

-* 🔭 Working as an Electronics & Software Engineer
+* 🏭 Industrial Automation & Machine Monitoring Engineer
-* 🏭 Experienced in Industrial Automation and Machine Monitoring
+* 🤖 Building IIoT and Industry 4.0 solutions
-* 🤖 Developing Industrial IoT (IIoT) and Industry 4.0 solutions
+* 📊 Developing dashboards, analytics, and data acquisition systems
-* 📊 Building dashboards, analytics platforms, and data acquisition systems
+* 💻 Creating desktop applications with C# .NET and web applications with Blazor
 * 💪 Enjoy workout, traveling, and learning new technologies

 ---

 ## ⚡ Technical Skills